 The word “taxes” is enough to give most of us a headache.
 Paperwork, deductions, contributions, Canada Pension Plan (CPP), this type of tax, and that type of tax, federal and provincial — what a nightmare.
-The good news is the tax-filing deadline for most Canadians is April 30, 2020, which is still months away.
-And, unless you are making last-minute Registered Retirement Savings Plan (RRSP) contributions, you won’t have to think about your 2019 taxes for a few more weeks.
+The good news is the 2019 tax-filing deadline for most Canadians has been extended to June 1, 2020, which is still a few weeks away.
+Unless you forgot to file your taxes last year, you have until the end of this month to file your return.

 To start, the basic amount Canadians can earn tax-free will increase by $1,160 to $13,229, which will result in lower federal income taxes.
 This amount is expected to rise to $15,000 by 2023.
 But this won’t mean much for those in the top tax brackets, who may not see a benefit at all.